ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 LDL-c decrease = Initiation Rate * LDL-c treatment efficacy * Adherence

 - Initiation is assumed to be 100% currently
-- Adherence is determined by PDC, or percent of days covered, is the number of days a patient takes their medication compared to days with a prescription.
-PAD values range between 0 and 1.
+- Adherence is determined by PDC, or percent of days covered, is the number of days a simulant takes their medication compared to days with a prescription.
+PDC values range between 0 and 1.
 They are randomly assigned from a XX distribution
-- If adherence is less than 80%, PCD value will be redrawn after each healthcare interaction
+- If adherence is less than 80%, PDC value will be redrawn after each healthcare interaction
 - PDC 0-79%: adherence = 0
 - PDC 80%+: adherence = 1